lloc/wordpress-plugins-phpunit/README.md

 Here comes [TDD](https://it.wikipedia.org/wiki/Test_driven_development) (Test Driven Development) into the game.

-Even if you decide to *not* to use this technique, you should at least know what we are talking about.
+Even if you decide _not_ to use this technique, you should at least know what we are talking about.

-Let's first create a Test `CarTest` that shall test if the method `getPrice` returns the string `'€ 14.500'`.
+Let's first create a Test `CarTest` that should test if the method `getPrice` returns the string `'€ 14.500'`.
 Then create a Class `Car` and write the method `getPrice` that **satisfies** the test.
 Don't start with the implementation.

 At this point let me introduce also the testing pattern AAA (Arrange Act Assert) which is widely accepted in TDD.
 It describes how to arrange a test and is very similar to GWT (Given When Then) from [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) (Behavior-driven Development).

 ## Step 7

-Let's now implement the getPrice-method.
+Let's now implement the `getPrice`-method.

-First of all let's assume that we can pass a JSON-object to our car class.
+First of all assume that we can pass a JSON-object to our `Car`-class.
 This will give our class a bit more value.

-Now write an constructor that handles the JSON input and stores the object in a member-var `data`.
+Now write a constructor that handles the JSON input and stores the object in a member-var `data`.
 The `getPrice`-method should take the price from the `data` var and take care of the formatted output.

-The member-variable `price` should be an integer.
-This is probably right now no problem because you can use the PHP-function `number_format` to create the correct output.
-But in a WordPress installation you'll expect very likely to have the locale set, to *Italian (it_IT)* for example.
+The variable `price` should be an integer.
+This is probably no problem right now because you can use the PHP-function `number_format()` to create the correct output.
+But in a WordPress installation you'll expect to have the locale set, to `it_IT` (Italian) for example.

 ## Step 8

 The correct way to format numbers in WordPress is the use of the function `number_format_i18n()`.

-So let's change that and see what will happen:
+So let's change that and see what happens:

 `Error: Call to undefined function wccta\number_format_i18n()`

 We will fix this in a second, but let's prepare this a bit first.
 Brain Monkey uses the `setUp()` and `tearDown()` provided by PHPUnit.
 You can [override those methods](https://brain-wp.github.io/BrainMonkey/docs/wordpress-setup.html).
-Let's create a custom TestCase - let's name it WcctaCase - that we can extend because we'll do this probably in every test-class.
+Let's create a custom `TestCase` - name it `WcctaCase` - that we can extend because we'll do this probably in every test-class.

 Now let's include the namespace for tests in the section autoload-dev: